nalply/SemaCMS/Readme.md

-# SemaCMS
+# SemaCMSe

-**A minimal theme-less embedded CMS as a Meteor package**
+###A barebone theme-less embedded CMS as a Meteor package

-The project is in an early stage.
+**Note:** The project is in an early stage.
 There is no backend yet.

-Wordpress and similar other CMS suffer that theming can be difficult.
-One writes a theme, but to get the theme working you have force round pegs through square holes.
-Processwire is a CMS which seems to work the other way round.
+Theming for Wordpress and similar other CMS can be difficult.
+One develops a theme, but the devil is in the detail.
+You have quite to force round pegs into square holes.
+The CMS Processwire has a different approach.
 There is no theme.
-One just writes the server application in HTML and invokes a PHP API.
+One just writes the server application in HTML and invokes a PHP API to embed content.
+The content re-uses the application theming.

-SemaCMS takes this idea: It works within a Meteor application.
-SemaCMS is a Meteor package.
-There are two Handlebar helper `cms` and `cmsField` which can be used everywhere in a template.
-The former inserts the content of a CMS field, the latter makes the attributes of a CMS field available.
+SemaCMS steals this idea from Processwire.
+SemaCMS is just a Meteor package and shares the database with the application by using an additional collection `cms` (the name is configurable).
+There are two Handlebar helper `cms` and `cmsField` to embed content and metadata in templates.
 A short example:

 ```html
 <template name="example">